Cyanotype printing workshop

 Cancellation policy – if it’s more than one month prior to your workshop date, we’ll refund 50% of the fee.
 A full refund is offered if another participant can be found.
 Refunds within a month of the workshop will only be made for extenuating circumstances, at the discretion of the HIP Committee.

-Materials – please note that in addition to the workshop fee there may be a small cost for materials provided by the tutor and/or a requirement for you to purchase some items yourself.
-Some materials are provided but it depends on the workshop.
+Materials – please note that in addition to the workshop fee there will be $10 for materials provided by the tutor.

 If our workshop is full and you would like to join the cancellation list, please email maggie.aird3 (at) gmail.com to register your interest.